Checo200/IMAGAGC/README.md

 ### Setup Local by flywheel [flywheel](https://localwp.com/) with WSL2 [WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index)

-There are a couple of extra steps when making this setup work.
-This will guide you through those steps.
+To make this work out of the box, there are only a couple of extra steps we need to take.
 First make sure you know the ip adress of you Windows10 machine and the ip adress of your WSL2 setup.

 Find ip address for Windows10: